open-xchange/appsuite-middleware/documentation/miscellaneous/drive_folder_permission_modes_on_move.md

     - Shared folder 1
 ```

-where User1 has administrative permission for folders `Folder 1` and `Folder 2` and Author permission for `Public folder 1`, `Public folder 2` and `Shared folder 1`.
+where User1 has administrative permission for folders `Folder 1`, `Folder 2` and `Folder 3` and Author permission for `Public folder 1`, `Public folder 2` and `Shared folder 1`.
-User2 has administrative permission for folder `Shared folder 1`, Reviewer permission for `Folder 1`, Viewer permission for `Folder 2` and Author permission for `Public folder 1`.
+User2 has administrative permission for folder `Shared folder 1`, Reviewer permission for `Folder 1`, Viewer permission for `Folder 2` and `Folder 3` and Author permission for `Public folder 1`.
-And all users have viewer permission for public folders.
+And all users have viewer permission for public folders and `Folder 3`.
 _Note_: In this scenario the public folders have to be created by a third user who granted Author permission to User1 and User2 for those folders.
 Apart from that the third user is not required and won't be mentioned in this scenario for simplification.

 ## Private folders